lowRISC/sonata-software/README.md

 ### Setup Cache

+Nix will build everything from source, which can take quite some time unless you have access to cached binaries.
 To make use of the lowRISC cache so you don't have to rebuild binaries yourself, you'll need to make sure you're a trusted user.
 To do this, you will need to add your user to the trusted users in `/etc/nix/nix.conf`, e.g. `trusted-users = root username`. *You can also add all users from a certain group instead of a single user by using an `@` symbol before the group name, e.g. `@sudo` or `@wheel`.*